01/09/2019 Amendment approved by Chancellor

 03/10/2014 Amendments approved by Board of Regents

-A. New Mexico State University (NMSU) is dedicated to providing equal opportunities in areas of employment and academics without regard to age, ancestry, color, disability, gender identity, genetic information, national origin, race, religion, serious medical condition, sex, sexual orientation, spousal affiliation or protected veteran status as outlined in federal and state anti-discrimination statutes.
+New Mexico State University (NMSU) is dedicated to providing equal opportunities in areas of employment and academics without regard to age, ancestry, color, disability, gender identity, genetic information, national origin, race, religion, serious medical condition, sex, sexual orientation, spousal affiliation or protected veteran status as outlined in federal and state anti-discrimination statutes (See the NMSU Notice of Non-Discrimination and Equal Opportunity).
 As a federal contractor, NMSU’s affirmative action program also supports this effort.
 The following is a listing of applicable federal and state laws:

 - Age Discrimination in Employment Act of 1967